Lincoln High School (Seattle, Washington): Closure

+Reopening

+The school was reopened as a comprehensive high school in the fall of 2019 after being closed in 1981 and being comprehensively renovated in 2017-2019.
+The school re-opened with grades 9-10 but has now reached the full capacity of four grades.

 Facilities

 Lincoln High School comprises five main buildings on a single campus.
-The three western buildings (1907/1914-1920/1930), are co-joined and form a cohesive historic presence facing Interlake Avenue North.
-The two eastern buildings are stand-alone structures constructed in the late 1950s and opened in 1959.
+The three western buildings (built in 1907, 1914-1920, and 1930) are co-joined and form a cohesive historic presence facing Interlake Avenue North.
+The two eastern buildings are stand-alone structures constructed in the late 1950s and opened in 1959, today housing the Gymnasium and CTE/Performing arts buildings.

 Between 1914 and 1920, the north wing and several other minor additions were added by Stephen’s architectural successor, Edgar Blair.
 The 1930 south wing was added by Stephen’s successor, Floyd A. Naramore.

 The school’s property for its campus was also enlarged in 1957 to cover 6.72 acres.
 Since then the playfield has been replaced by a paved parking area.

 A bronze bust of a young Abraham Lincoln, sculpted in 1964 by Avard Fairbanks, stood on the east side of the school until its relocation into a new entryway in 2019.

 The 2017-2019 renovation to the historic buildings included relocating the main entry away from the historic entry, restoring the historic library, creating a new two-story central commons space, and upgrading the structure, mechanical and electrical systems, and providing new energy-efficient windows and exterior walls.

+Areas Served

+Lincoln's attendance zone spans multiple neighborhoods, and includes Queen Anne, Wallingford, Fremont, as well as parts of Green Lake, University District and Ballard.
+Prior to Lincoln's re-opening, the majority of students now zoned for Lincoln would be assigned to either Roosevelt High School in Ravenna, or Ballard High School.

+Academics

+Lincoln High School is a Highly Capable Cohort pathway school, and has classes to support students who require or are interested in an accelerated academic path.
+In addition to standard courses, students can opt for honors classes or from a substantial number of rigorous AP classes, including AP Calculus BC, AP Physics, and AP US History.
+The 2025 US News and World Report Rankings had Lincoln as #1 in Seattle, and #5 in Washington State in their public high school rankings.

+Athletics

+Lincoln competes in WIAA Class 4A and is a member of the Metro League in District Two.
+As of the fall of 2024, Lincoln was the largest Seattle High School (by enrollment) and was the only 4A school in the Metro League.